 Grilled Shishito Peppers with Lemon and Sea Salt

-Years ago I went to a restaurant that served charred shishito peppers as an appetizer and I’ve never forgotten them.
-It’s funny how something so simple left such a lasting impression on me, but the simple things in life often do don’t they?
+It’s funny how something so simple left such a lasting impression on me, but the simple things in life often do.

 Shishito peppers are mostly used in East Asian cooking.
-They’re so special because they’ve got a mild spicy, slightly sweet flavor.
-They’re so mild that you don’t need to worry about removing the seeds — just pop them in your mouth and eat them seeds and all!
+They’re so special because they’ve got a mild spicy, slightly sweet flavor, and you can eat them seeds and all.

 When roasted or grilled, the skin of the shishito pepper becomes charred or blackened, resulting in an amazing smoky flavor.